HewlettPackard/ironic-oneview-cli/README.rst

       --os-management-interface oneview --os-inspect-interface oneview
       -- os-deploy-interface oneview-direct

-If you want to create the node using classic driver, use the following
+If you want to create the node using the classic driver, use the following
 command:

     $ ironic-oneview node-create --classic

-For more information on *Driver composition reform*, see [6]_.
+For more information on the *Driver composition reform*, see [6]_.

 ----